-$$or, X = A^{-1} B$$ (1)
+$$r, X = A^{-1} B$$ (1)

-(all instances of A that we encountered were non-singular).
+(all instances of A that we encountered were nonsingular).
 Our matrix "X" will be of dimensions "DD" and when applied to a word embedding (matrix of dimensions 1D, it gives a matrix of dimensions 1D as output), it results in the word embedding of the transformed form of the word.